sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 To implement a new operator we need to follow the following steps:

 - [ ] 0.
-Ensure this operator make sense in your targeted engine (by example `copy`, device layout etc) should be `nop`, implementation detail in most inference engines
+Ensure this operator makes sense in your targeted engine (by example `copy`, device layout etc) should be `nop`, implementation detail in most inference engines
 - [ ] 1. :material-test-tube: Add few unit-test covering the operator in [test_primitive.py](#)
 - [ ] 2. :material-bug-check: Check we obtain as expected the following form of exception: